harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/gcp/security-configurations/prepare-secret-for-gcp.md

+---
-# Create an authentication secret for conducting experiments on GCP
+Title: Create an authentication secret for GCP experiments
+sidebar_label: Create a secret
+---

 ## Create a service account in GCP to create the secret